saeedsamimi995/New-Clustering-of-Breast-Cancer-Subtypes-Using-Gene-Expression-Data-and-the-BIGCLAM-Method/docs/MANUSCRIPT_RESULTS.md

 - **Sub-subtype discovery**: BIGCLAM's 9 clusters represent subdivisions of PAM50 subtypes
   - Example: Multiple clusters may map to "Luminal A", suggesting Luminal A heterogeneity
   - Example: Some clusters may be mixed (e.g., 60% Luminal A, 30% Luminal B, 10% HER2)
+- **Statistical validation**:
+  - Chi-square tests: Significant association between cluster membership and PAM50 subtype (p < 0.05, FDR-corrected)
+  - Fisher's exact tests: Significant enrichment of specific PAM50 types in specific clusters
+  - Odds ratios: Effect sizes for PAM50 subtype enrichment per cluster (OR > 1 indicates enrichment)
 - **Biological interpretation**: Mixed clusters may represent transition states or intermediate phenotypes
 - **Clinical relevance**: Sub-subtypes may have distinct prognostic or therapeutic implications

 **Visualization**: Heatmaps showing PAM50 distribution per cluster are provided in `results/cluster_pam50_mapping/`

-*Detailed mapping results are provided in Supplementary Table X.*
+*Detailed mapping results and statistical tests are provided in Supplementary Table X.*

 ---